particle-iot/docs/src/content/en/guide/shared/build-intro.md

 Particle is not just a development platform.
 In fact, our primary goal is to help product creators (engineers and entrepreneurs) bring new connected products to market.

 This guide will teach you everything you need to transition from a breadboard prototype to a device manufactured at scale running on Particle's software platform.
 Many of the lessons within are broadly applicable to a wide range of products (whether they run on our platform or not).
-Other lessons are platform specific.
+Other lessons are platform-specific.
 If you are an experienced engineer with manufacturing experience, some of these lessons will feel juvenile; if so, simply skip over the bits that you already know.

 #### But wait, I thought you were a hardware company?